wujastyk/xetex-devanagari/Readme.md

-xetex-devanagari 0.6
+xetex-devanagari 1.0
 ====================

 Xetex-devanagari [1] [2] are input mappings (*.tec*) for convenient LaTeX typesetting of simple Unicode Devanagari (0900-097F [3]) with the PDF-engine XeTeX [4].

 Their sources (*.map*) are to be compiled with the TECkit [5].

-The maps are maintained by Daniel Stender [6] please send hints and report problems to: <daniel@danielstender.com>.
+The maps were initially maintained by Daniel Stender [6], to whom many thanks!
+Currently, from 2017, xetex-devanagari is maintained by me, Dominik Wujastyk.
+By "maintained" I mean stored in GitHub.
+Feel free to fork and develop further!

 Velthuis maps
 =============